storageos/tutorials/postgres/001-install.md

 In this tutorial, we'll look at how to configure it with StorageOS for high availability and failover.

-Start a Postgres container with the `--volume-driver=storageos` flag:
+Start a Postgres container specifying StorageOS as the volume driver:

 `docker run -d --name postgres-dev \
 --volume-driver=storageos \